 If you have been authorized for work off campus (curricular practical training, optional practical training, academic training or severe economic hardship) you do not need to request a letter from ISS before applying at SSA.
 Take your I-20/DS-2019, passport and I-94 to SSA to apply for the SSN.

-J-1 students only: J-1 Employment Authorization Form
+J-1 On-Campus Employment Authorization Requests

 Normal processing time for ISS is 5 business days.
 You cannot apply for an SSN until 10 days after your entry to the U.S., and 2 days after your initial immigration record has been registered in SEVIS.